Automic/terraform-provider-cda/README.md

 Building the Provider
 ----------------------
-If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine.
+If you would like to work on the CDA provider, you need [Go](http://www.golang.org) installed on your machine.

 *Note:* This project uses [Go Modules](https://blog.golang.org/using-go-modules) making it safe to work with it outside of your existing [GOPATH](http://golang.org/doc/code.html#GOPATH).
 The instructions that follow assume a directory in your home directory outside of the standard GOPATH (i.e `$HOME/development/terraform-providers/`).